mstiam/website/edit.md

 Once the website has been cloned from GitHub, you will need to build it.

 This website uses [Jekyll](http://jekyllrb.com/), which is a software tool for generating static websites from templates and plain text.
-Jekyll's templating makes it easier to maintain the website because there is less repeated code.
+Jekyll makes it easier to maintain the website because there is less repeated code.
-Another benefit of this is that those without background knowledge of the website's inner workings can make simply changes to the website, e.g., the data files.
+Another benefit of this is that those without background knowledge of the inner workings of the website can make simply changes to the website, e.g., the data files.

-If you wish to build the website, you will need to follow the [installation instructions on Jekyll's website](http://jekyllrb.com/docs/installation/).
+If you wish to build the website, you will need to follow the [installation instructions on Jekyll website](http://jekyllrb.com/docs/installation/).

-Assuming you have the website repository cloned and Jekyll installed, do the following to build the website:

-- Navigate to the repository directory via the command line
-- Run the following command: `bundle install` (only required to be executed the first time)
+After you cloned the website repository and installed Jekyll, navigate to the repository directory via the command line.
+The following lines are only required to be executed the first time:

-- Run the following command: `gem install jekyll-scholar` (only required to be executed the first time)
+- `gem install jekyll-scholar`
+- `bundle config build.nokogiri --use-system-libraries`
+- `bundle install`

+Execute the following line after making changes so that Jekyll generates the static website:

-- Run the following command: `bundle exec jekyll build`
+- `bundle exec jekyll build`

-Jekyll will generate the static website.
 Alternatively, if you want to preview the website on your local machine, do the following:

 - Navigate to the repository directory via the command line
-- Run the following command: `bundle exec jekyll serve`
+- Execute `bundle exec jekyll serve`
 - Navigate to 127.0.0.1:4000/~mstiam/ on your browser.

 ### Deploy

 This website is hosted by Missouri S&amp;T.

-Before changes are visible on the actual website, the static website generated by Jekyll must be deployed to the school's server.
+Before changes are visible on the actual website, the static website generated by Jekyll must be deployed to the school server.

-The `_deploy.rb` script (which requires Ruby and the NetSSH Gem) located in the website's repository will do this for you quickly.
+The `_deploy.rb` script (which requires [Ruby](https://www.ruby-lang.org/en/downloads/) and the [NetSSH Gem](https://github.com/net-ssh/net-ssh#install)) located in the website repository will do this for you quickly.
+Simply execute `ruby _deploy.rb` and enter credentials of an S&amp;T account that has been authorized to access and edit the contents of `mstiam` web space.

-However, it requires that Missouri S&amp;T's IT department has given you permissions to do this.

 [1]: https://github.com/mstiam/website/blob/master/_data/faculty.yml
 [2]: https://github.com/mstiam/website/blob/master/_data/postdocs.yml